FIFA 22 Release Date & Features: 10 Things to Know

 FIFA 22 Launch Date

 Last year EA confirmed FIFA 21 during its EA Play event in June.
-The company hasn’t confirmed an event for 2021, but there’s a good chance it hosts another showcase in 2021.
+The company hasn’t confirmed an event for 2021, but there’s a good chance it hosts another showcase.

 At this point, you can expect the FIFA 21 announcement sometime in June weeks ahead of its official release for consoles and Windows PC.